Applications of Explainable AI for 6G: Technical Aspects, Use Cases, and Research Challenges

 \subsubsection{Future Direction}

 Some of the potential research directions that can address the aforementioned challenges and open issues are as follows.
 Researchers should focus on developing XAI algorithms that maintain the balance between explainability and the performance of the AI/ML algorithms by using technologies such as techno-economic analysis \cite{righi2020ai,de2019ai}.
 Several soft computing techniques such as meta-heuristic algorithms, principal component analysis, and fuzzy systems can be considered to address the challenge of high dimensionality through dimensionality reduction \cite{reddy2020analysis}.
-Unsupervised learning algorithms such as clustering that does not require the labels for prediction/classification can be used to address the issue of generation of labels in real-time for 6G-based applications \cite{kaur2021machine}.
-Federated learning (FL), which is a recent development of ML, can be adopted in XAI enabled 6G applications to provide customised decisions to heterogeneous networks \cite{gadekallu2021federated}.
-FL can be integrated with XAI enabled 6G applications to address the issue of privacy preservation \cite{liu2020privacy}.
+Unsupervised learning algorithms such as clustering that do not require labels for prediction/classification can be used to address the issue of generation of labels in real-time for 6G-based applications \cite{kaur2021machine}.
+Federated learning (FL), which is a recent development of ML, can be adopted in XAI-enabled 6G applications to provide customised decisions to heterogeneous networks \cite{gadekallu2021federated}.
+Furthermore, FL can be integrated with XAI-enabled 6G applications to address the issue of privacy preservation \cite{liu2020privacy,song2022eppda}.